Mary Miller (politician): President Biden and the Biden administration

 Miller has accused President Joe Biden of having a plan to "flood our country with terrorists, fentanyl, child traffickers, and MS-13 gang members", and also said that "under President Biden's leadership the left has weaponized the federal government to go after the American people.
 We face an unprecedented assault on the American way of life by the radical left."

 Miller has supported efforts to impeach Biden.
-During the 117th United States Congress, Miller was co-sponsor of four resolutions to impeach Biden.
+During the 117th Congress, Miller was co-sponsor of four resolutions to impeach Biden.

 During the 117th Congress, Miller also co-sponsored resolutions to impeach Attorney General Merrick Garland and Secretary of State Antony Blinken.
-Early in the 118th Congress, she co-sponsored a resolution to impeach Secretary of Homeland Security Alejandro Mayorkas.
+In the 118th Congress, she has co-sponsored resolutions to impeach Homeland Security Secretary Alejandro Mayorkas and Vice President Kamala Harris.